 Option Electrical and Electronic Engineering

-The first year of Electrical and Electronic Engineering and Applied Computer Science are virtually the same.
-And if you find that you like designing and building hardware more than programming?
-Then you can switch to Electrical and Electronic Engineering.
+The first quarter of Electrical and Electronic Engineering and Applied Computer Science are virtually the same.
+If you find that you like designing and building hardware more than programming, you can always switch the programmes.